 People are saving significant amounts of tax dollars from this and keeping that money within their estate for future wealth building.

 This is a relatively new topic for a lot of people out there because, at the federal level, the material tax benefits have not been significant, so no one’s really paid attention to it; but changes in recent years have made qualified small business stocks a more viable option.

 Tax code changes have made the benefits of QSBS more pronounced:

 Prior to 2013, the capital gain rate was 15%, so if you sold your company and you made $10 million and you didn’t have QSBS, at the federal level you would pay $1.5 million of tax.
 Instead, if you qualified for QSBS, then you got to exclude $5 million and on the $5 million you didn’t exclude, the tax rate was 28%.
 It’s kind of quirky, but it’s just in the rules.

 So on the gross gain of $10 million, the effective rate is 14%, right?
 In addition to that, 7% of what you excluded or $350,000 counts as income for alternative minimum tax (AMT) purposes.
 That equates to 98 basis points on the additional tax rate, so now you’re at 14.98%.

-So, as I said, if you don't have QSBS, you pay 15%.
+So, as I said, if you don’t have QSBS, you pay 15%.
 If you’ve got QSBS, your tax rate was 14.98%, so on a $10 million gain, your exact savings were $2,000.
-It just wasn't anything to really get excited over regardless if people were aware of it or not.
+It just wasn’t anything to really get excited over regardless of whether people were aware of it or not.